sharafdin/YoEthCLI/README.md

 ---

-## 🔍 Why YoEthCLI?
+## 🔍 Why ethereumCLI?

 The principle of cryptocurrency is **"Don't trust, verify"**.
-With YoEthCLI, you get complete transparency:
+With ethereumCLI, you get complete transparency:
 - The code is open-source, allowing you to inspect every function.
-- **YoEthCLI does not store or share your private key** – you are in complete control.
+- **ethereumCLI does not store or share your private key** – you are in complete control.

 💡 **Tip**: Always verify the code and the tool you’re using.
 Never blindly trust anyone in the crypto space, including me.